-Dennis Broeders is Full Professor of Global Security and Technology and Senior Fellow of The Hague Program for Cyber Norms at Institute of Security and Global Affairs of Leiden University.
+Dennis Broeders is Full Professor of Global Security and Technology and Senior Fellow of The Hague Program International Cyber Security at Institute of Security and Global Affairs of Leiden University.

 Dr. Els De Busser is Assistant Professor Cyber Security Governance at the Institute of Security and Global Affairs and Principal Investigator of the Cyber Security by Integrated Design (C-SIDe) project, both at Leiden University.

-Monica Kaminska is a post-doctoral researcher at the Institute of Security and Global Affairs at Leiden University.
+Lise Andersen is a postdoctoral researcher in the EU Cyber Direct program, based at the Institute of Security and Global Affairs at Leiden University.

-Rogier Creemers is an Assistant Professor in the Law and Governance of China at Leiden University, and an Associate Fellow of The Hague Program for Cyber Norms at the Institute of Security and Global Affairs.
+Rogier Creemers is an Assistant Professor in the Law and Governance of China at Leiden University.

-James Shires is an Assistant Professor at the Institute of Security and Global Affairs at Leiden University and an Associate Fellow with The Hague Program for Cyber Norms.
+Cristina Del Real is an Assistant Professor in Cyber Crisis at the Institute of Security and Global Affairs, Leiden University.

-Tatiana Tropina is an Assistant Professor in Cybersecurity Governance at the Institute of Security and Global Affairs at Leiden University and an Associate Fellow with The Hague Program for Cyber Norms.
+Tatiana Tropina is an Assistant Professor in Cybersecurity Governance at the Institute of Security and Global Affairs at Leiden University.

-Sophie Vériter is a doctoral researcher at the Institute of Security and Global Affairs (ISGA), Leiden University and an Associate Fellow at The Hague Program for Cyber Norms.
+Sophie Vériter is a doctoral researcher at the Institute of Security and Global Affairs, Leiden University.

-Sergei Boeke is a Non-Resident Associate Fellow of The Hague Program of Cyber Norms.
+Sergei Boeke is a Non-Resident Associate Fellow of The Hague Program on International Cyber Security

 Dr Enrico Calandro is the Co-Director of the Cybersecurity Capacity Centre for Southern Africa at the University of Cape Town and a Senior Research Associate at Research ICT Africa.